ufidon/ct/mod1/fawo.md

 ```

-④ If there is a state without incoming edges, then it can be assigned any printing instruc­tion, such as the start state
+④ If there is a state without incoming edges, then it can be assigned any printing instruc­tion

 Note:
-- the conversion of Me into Mo is not unique if we have to make copies of the start state in Me, the the Mo may have automatic start symbol 0 or 1
+- the conversion of Me into Mo is not unique if we have to make copies of the start state in Me, then the Mo may have automatic start symbol 0 or 1
-  - we can designate whichever of the copies of the Me start state as Mo's start state
+  - ∵ we can designate whichever of the copies of the Me start state as Mo's start state
-- from Me to Mo, both the number of states and the number of edges could increase drastically
+- from Me to Mo, both the number of states and the number of edges could increase drastically due to copies
 ---